ctfhacker/ctfhacker.github.io/_posts/2015-09-21-vulnhub-brainpan3.markdown

 2
 ```

+Yep.
 Time to pull out all the stops.
 From the cronjob, we realize that the binary takes a file.
 Analyzing the binary statically, we see that the file needs to contain lines of names and messages seperated by a `|`.
 Let's create a small payload generation script to test this.

 ```python
 # make-pwnmsg.py